Google brings AR and Lens closer to the future of search

 A similar idea is being approached for museums.
 Google's experimenting with de Young Museum in San Francisco to bring curated pop-up information to recognized works of art when it's analyzed with Google Lens.
 Would curators build fenced-in spaces where objects in that space will have coded information?
 That's the idea.

-There are some funky new AR tweaks, too.
-Augmented Images can also make 2D images suddenly animate.
+There are some funky new AR tweaks in Google Lens, too.
 A recipe page from Bon Appetit magazine suddenly transforms, animating as it shows cooking instructions.
-I hold up a phone, and a real poster of Paris animates on the screen, with moving clouds.
+I hold up a phone, and a real poster of Paris animates on the screen, with moving clouds, in Google Lens.
+Google's working on test cases where animated images like these could work with partners.
+When and how that would manifest remain to be seen.

 Google Lens translation comes to low-end phones